Bluetooth Won't Replace the Headphone Jack -- Walled Gardens Will - Slashdot

 Re: (Score:2)

-The premise is wrong (Score:2)
+The premise is wrong (Score:3)

 âBluetooth continues to suckâ.